-New patients at Capitol Chiropractic Health Center always begin with a consultation and evaluation.
+All new patients at Capitol Chiropractic Health Center receive a comprehensive consultation and evaluation.
 Our doctors will go over the history of your condition so we can understand how it started and help determine the cause.
 We will take the time to listen to you and discover how it effects your life.
-This will help is determine your goals of treatment.
-After the consultation, our doctors will perform a thorough exam that includes orthopedic, neurologic, and chiropractic tests as well as evaluating movement to help pinpoint the root cause of the sciatica.
+This will help is determine how to track your progress.
+After the consultation, our doctors will perform a comprehensive exam that includes range of motion, orthopedic testing, and neurologic testing.
+This is all done to pinpoint the root cause of the sciatica.
 Once the cause of the problem is determined, we will create an appropriate treatment plan to get you feeling well as soon as possible.

 Specific Chiropractic Adjustments | Springfield, IL

 When a bone in the spine is not in the correct position, it can put pressure on the nerve(s) leaving the spine.
 This is called subluxation, and chiropractors are experts at identifying and correcting these spinal misalignments.
 This is almost always part of the problem with sciatica.
 Through chiropractic adjustments, we restore normal alignment in the spine which takes pressure off nerves.
 This can reduce pain and give your body a chance to heal and function properly.
-Because sciatica is a complex issue that often has overlapping causes, it can take time to fully address your problem.
-Therefore, your doctor creates a customized care plan for you to follow.
-The nervous system heals more slowly that muscles, so typically sciatica will take weeks to months to heal fully—longer if problem has existed for a long time.
-If the cause is properly treated, relief is in your future.
+Because sciatica is an issue that can have multiple causes (pressure on the nerve from different places), it is rarely a quick fix.
+We create treatment plan based on the causes of your specific condition to make sure recovery is as rapid as possible.
+The nervous system heals more slowly than muscles, so typically sciatica will take weeks to months to heal fully—longer if problem has existed for a long time.

 Muscle imbalance and weakness is often an underlying cause of sciatica, especially chronic sciatica.
 If some muscles pull on the spine harder than others that leads to the spine being pulled out of alignment.
 This alignment issue often causes the nerve pressure than results in sciatica.
 We prescribe exercises to ensure all muscles to do their job together properly to support the spine.
 At Capitol Chiropractic Health Center, we discuss or prescribe exercises with nearly all our patients.
 Chiropractic adjustments can take the symptoms away, but without proper muscular support, they will likely come back quite soon.

-Bulging or Herniated Disc in the Lumbar Spine
+Bulging Disc or Herniated Disc in The Lower Back

 Degenerative Disc Disease

-Spinal stenosis is a condition characterized by narrowing of the spinal canal in which the spinal cord travels.
-When this space is narrowed, it puts more pressure on your spinal cord and results in improper communication between the brain and the legs.
-Not only does it cause sciatica (oftentimes affecting both legs instead of just one), but it can also cause weakness or heaviness in the legs, poor balance, and inability to control bladder/bowels.
-For those with spinal stenosis, standing and walking are usually bothersome, while sitting and leaning forward helps relieve pressure.
-Because the pressure it on the spinal cord in the center of the body, sciatic symptoms are often felt in both legs instead of just one.
-This is extremely uncomfortable and often keeps people from walking and other everyday activities.
-Chiropractic adjustments and spinal decompression both help to increase the space available for the spinal cord and help symptoms.
+Spinal stenosis is a condition characterized by narrowing of the spinal canal and begins to press on the nerves in the spinal cord.
+Pressure on the spinal cord causes improper communication between the brain and the legs.
+This can result in sciatica (often into both legs), weakness or heaviness in the legs, and poor balance.
+The most telling sign of spinal stenosis is in increase in symptoms when standing and walking that improves when leaning on something like a cart or a wheelchair.
+Chiropractic adjustments and therapeutic exercises both help to increase the space available for the spinal cord and help symptoms.
 Spinal stenosis can happen for many reasons.
 All are treatable, but not all are curable.
 All patients with significant stenosis should have an MRI to determine the cause and appropriate treatment plan.

 Muscle Strain or Spasm